Content Strategy and Your Voice

 I’ve been working on organizing my content editorial calendar and I think I’ve finally come up with a process that works.
 I’ll walk you through my system and give you some suggestions about how you can make this fit with your work style.

-The first thing I want you to think about is how you’ll organize all your content links, dates and weekly topics.
+The first thing I want you to think about is how you’ll organize all your content links, dates and weekly topics (or themes).
 If you’re a visual “I gotta see it” kinda person then try using an excel spreadsheet or a simple word document with tables.

 My first version of my content editorial calendar was an excel spreadsheet.
 The spreadsheet was broken up into the different social sites with the top line showing the weeks and when to post the content.
 I added in word prompts under each week to help me remember what needed to be posted that week.

-The third and final version that I created is a combination of both my visual world and my digital BFF Evernote.
-I totally love how I can create notes in Evernote that I can pull up in my computer in the morning and on my tablet at night when I’m clicking around online.
+The third version that I have found is a combination of both my visual world and my digital world: Evernote.
+I totally love how I can create notes in Evernote that I can pull up in my computer and on my tablet when I’m clicking around online.
 It doesn’t matter where I am when I’m doing my updates.

 I set up a note for each social site and then I create a weekly list with checkboxes.
 Every time, I post this link on my new Facebook page or share this image on Instagram, I click off the checkbox.
 I can look at my lists and see what I need to post when and where.